yashprit/inspired-social/trunk/plugin/wp-content/plugins/wp-helpers/readme.txt

 * Install and activate WordPress Helpers like any other plugin.

 == Changelog ==

+= 1.4.8 =
+* ENHANCED: Updated to latest version of Piklist Checker.

+= 1.4.7 =
+* NEW: Delay publishing of RSS feed.
+* FIX: Upgrade issue with Piklist Checker.

 = 1.4.6 =
 * NEW: Expose the hidden WordPress settings page.